dsb-norge/spring-boot-chart/README.md

 https://github.com/dsb-norge/spring-boot-chart/releases/new

+Note that the release will be without the prefix 'v'.

 To debug locally (requires a kubeconfig setup to a live cluster):

     helm upgrade --install --debug --dry-run --atomic -f example.yaml test-application dsb-spring-boot